 HISTORY

-Thomas Hunter with the Normal College Class of 1888.
-Later renamed Hunter College, it was the first institution to offer free public higher education for women in New York City.
+Hunter College, it was the first institution to offer free public higher

 Boasting world-class academics, award-winning faculty and both new and enhanced campuses, today’s City University of New York is attracting students who win National Science Foundation fellowships and Rhodes Scholarships, keeping a nearly 170-year-old commitment to educational excellence and opportunity.